Do you know the Yesterday Today and Tomorrow plant? You may know it as the Brunfelsia plant – Brunfelsia grandiflora or Brunfelsia pauciflora.

 Soil-based potting mixtures will contain things like peat, sand, vermiculite, or perlite.

-Brunfelsia plants seem to flower best when their roots are confined in a small pots – 6 inch roughly.
+Brunfelsia plants seem to flower best when their root system is confined in small pots – 6″ inch roughly.

 When repotting refresh the potting mixture each spring.
 Avoid increasing the pot size as you repot.

 Pale or Yellow Leaves – When soil is not acidic enough, brunfelsia can develop pale yellow leaves.
 Repot the plant in a more acidic soil mix.
 You can also use iron sulphate mixed in water to water the plant.